 Comic Book Store

-RockKincaid went to the trouble of finding every single stat-boosting comic book in the game its only right that they honour the rags of yesteryear with an appropriate resting place.
+RockKincaid went to the trouble of finding every single stat-boosting comic book in the game, and it's only right that they honour the rags of yesteryear with an appropriate resting place.
 In classic nerd fashion, the shop has every magazine stored by title, which I appreciate.
-It's also got a pop culture memorabilia section, with Bobblehead storage, plus the Silver Shroud and Grognak costumes on display, making this the new prime destination for thieves and people with ponytails.
+It's also got a pop culture memorabilia section, with bobblehead storage, plus the Silver Shroud and Grognak costumes on display, making this the new prime destination for thieves and people with ponytails.